 Finite lifespan HMEC from specimens 184, 240L, 122L, and 805P were grown in M87A.
-Retroviral vectors: The p16 shRNA was in MSCV vector, c-Myc was in pBabe-hygro (BH2) or LXSN vector.
+Retroviral vectors: the p16 small hairpin RNA was in MSCV vector, and c-Myc was in pBabe-hygro (BH2) or LXSN vector.
 Retroviral stocks were generated from supernatants collected in M87A medium.
 Strains 240L, 122L, and 805P at passage 3 or and 184 at passage 4 were transduced with MSCV-p16sh or MSCV control and selected with puromycin.
-At the next passage, after puromycin selection, the p16sh transduced cells were transduced with c-Myc pBabe-hygro (c-myc LXSN for 184) and selected with hygromycin.
-Vector only control pre-stasis cells entered stasis at passage 12-15, whereas the immortalized lines continued to grow.
+At the next passage, after puromycin selection, the p16sh-transduced cells were transduced with c-Myc pBabe-hygro (c-myc LXSN for 184) and selected with hygromycin.
+Vector-only control prestasis cells entered stasis at passages 12-15, whereas the immortalized lines continued to grow.